-Risks Relating to Ownership of our Common Stock and Preferred Stock
+Risks Relating to Ownership of our Common Stock

-Our Class B common stock and preferred stock prices have been and are likely to continue to be highly volatile.
+Our Class B common prices have been and are likely to continue to be highly volatile.

-The trading prices of our Class B common stock and preferred stock have been and are likely to continue to be highly volatile and subject to wide fluctuations.
-Since our initial public offering, the closing sale price of our Class B common stock on the Nasdaq Global Market (formerly, the Nasdaq National Market) ranged from \$7.51 to \$26.14 per share through March 31, 2008.
-Since our February 2005 follow-on offering, the closing sale price of our preferred stock on the Nasdaq Global Market (formerly, the Nasdaq National Market) ranged from \$150.71 to \$267.00 per share through March 31, 2008.
+The trading prices of our Class B common stock have been and are likely to continue to be highly volatile and subject to wide fluctuations.
+Since our initial public offering, the closing sale price of our Class B common stock on the Nasdaq Global Market (formerly, the Nasdaq National Market) ranged from \$3.00 to \$26.14 per share through March 31, 2009.
 Our stock prices may fluctuate in response to a number of events and factors, which may be the result of our business strategy or events beyond our control, including:

-• developments concerning proprietary rights, including patents, by us or a competitor;

-- announcements by us or our competitors of significant contracts, acquisitions, financings, commercial relationships, joint ventures or capital commitments; - registration of additional shares of Class B common stock in connection with acquisitions; - actual or anticipated fluctuations in our operating results; - developments concerning our various strategic collaborations; - lawsuits initiated against us or lawsuits initiated by us; - announcements of acquisitions or technical innovations; - potential loss or reduced contributions from distribution partners or advertisers; - changes in earnings estimates or recommendations by analysts; - changes in the market valuations of similar companies; - changes in our industry and the overall economic environment; - volume of shares of Class B common stock available for public sale, including upon conversion of Class A common stock and preferred stock or upon exercise of stock options; - Class B common stock repurchases under our previously announced share repurchase program; - sales of stock by us or by our stockholders, including sales by certain of our executive officers and directors pursuant to written pre-determined selling plans under Rule 10b5-1 of the Securities Exchange Act of 1934; and - short sales, hedging and other derivative transactions on shares of our Class B common stock and preferred stock.
+- developments concerning proprietary rights, including patents, by us or a competitor; - announcements by us or our competitors of significant contracts, acquisitions, financings, commercial relationships, joint ventures or capital commitments: - · registration of additional shares of Class B common stock in connection with acquisitions; - actual or anticipated fluctuations in our operating results; - developments concerning our various strategic collaborations; - lawsuits initiated against us or lawsuits initiated by us; - · announcements of acquisitions or technical innovations; - potential loss or reduced contributions from distribution partners or advertisers; - changes in earnings estimates or recommendations by analysts; - changes in the market valuations of similar companies; - changes in our industry and the overall economic environment; - volume of shares of Class B common stock available for public sale, including upon conversion of Class A common stock or upon exercise of stock options; - Class B common stock repurchases under our previously announced share repurchase program; - sales and purchases of stock by us or by our stockholders, including sales by certain of our executive officers and directors pursuant to written predetermined selling and purchase plans under Rule 10b5-1 of the Securities Exchange Act of 1934; and - short sales, hedging and other derivative transactions on shares of our Class B common stock.

 In addition, the stock market in general, and the Nasdaq Global Market and the market for online commerce companies in particular, have experienced extreme price and volume fluctuations that have often been unrelated or disproportionate to the operating performance of the listed companies.
-These broad market and industry factors may seriously harm the market price of our Class B common stock and preferred stock, regardless of our operating performance.
+These broad market and industry factors may seriously harm the market price of our Class B common stock, regardless of our operating performance.
 In the past, following periods of volatility in the market, securities class action litigation has often been instituted against these companies.

 Litigation against us, whether or not judgment is entered against us, could result in substantial costs and potentially economic loss, and a diversion of our management's attention and resources, any of which could seriously harm our financial condition.
-Additionally, there can be no assurance that an active trading market of our Class B common stock and preferred stock will be sustained.
+Additionally, there can be no assurance that an active trading market of our Class B common stock will be sustained.